Impact of quantum entanglement induced by magnetic fields on primordial gravitational waves: Conclusion

 \section{Conclusion}

 We studied primordial gravitational waves (PGWs) in the presence of magnetic fields that survive during inflation.
 In contrast to conventional inflation, where only PGWs are highly squeezed, we considered a system that electromagnetic fields are highly squeezed as well.
 We showed that graviton to photon conversion and vice versa never end as long as inflation lasts, and then gravitons and photons get highly entangled.
-We derived a reduced density matrix of the gravitons and calculated the entanglement entropy of them by using the reduced density matrix.
+We derived a reduced density matrix of the gravitons and calculated their entanglement entropy by using the reduced density matrix.
 We revealed that quantum states of the primordial gravitons observed today are not squeezed (pure) states but mixed states.
-Consequently, the prediction for PGWs becomes quite different.
-That is, the number of primordial gravitons is significantly decreased due to the entanglement between gravitons and photons.
-Hence, the power spectrum of PGWs is not scale-invariant but blue $\Omega_{\rm GW}(k) \propto k^2$.
-Remarkably, due to the specific direction of the magnetic field, there appears statistical anisotropy in the PGW spectrum.

 Our findings have important implications for the quantum state of primordial gravitons.
 So far, states of primordial gravitons are regarded as squeezed pure states.
 However, if magnetic fields had coupled with gravitons during inflation, the primordial gravitons observed today would be mixed states.
 Then the estimation of observables has to be changed.
-At least, the power spectrum of the PGWs is significantly decreased on large scales due to the entanglement with the magnetic field during inflation.
-This result makes it difficult to measure the quantum nature of gravitons today.
-Hence, we need to come up with a new strategy to probe the non-classical PGWs.
 Our results also open up the possibility of probing primordial magnetic fields through the observations of the non-classicality of primordial gravitational waves.
+It is a challenge to witness such entanglement.
+However, it would be worth pursuing endeavors to find evidence of the quantum nature of primordial GWs.

 As we mentioned below Eq.~(\ref{f}), we considered the coupling parameter $c=-1/2$ instead of the scale-invariant one $c=-1$.
 In the case of $c=-1/2$, the physical magnetic fields decay as $fB\propto 1/a$, which is slower than the normal scaling $\propto 1/a^2$.
 On the other hand, in the case of $c=-1$, the physical magnetic fields $fB$ does not decay during inflation.
 Hence, we would be able to expect more drastic effects on the quantum state of gravitons.
 We leave the analysis of this case for future work.